 We have said that the powers of the courts are restricted by their territorial jurisdiction to the extent that a judgment pronounced by the court of one jurisdiction does not have effect beyond its own territory save for situations where other jurisdictions have agreed to allow such judgment enforceability within their own territories.
 This is complimentary to the evergreen public international law principle of sovereignty of States.
-Pertinently, Nigeria is a federation of 36 states with three tiers of government.17 The legislative competence of each tier of government is constitutionally delimited.
-Clearly, enforcement of judgment falls within the exclusive legislative sphere of the Federal Government, and by implication, only the National Assembly can competently legislate on matters relating to enforcement of judgment.18
+Pertinently, Nigeria is a federation of 36 states with three tiers of government.
+The legislative competence of each tier of government is constitutionally delimited.
+Clearly, enforcement of judgment falls within the exclusive legislative sphere of the Federal Government, and by implication, only the National Assembly can competently legislate on matters relating to enforcement of judgment.
+Representation of the process of the process of the restriction of the process of the pro

 Again, Nigeria is not party to any bilateral or multilateral convention on the recognition and enforcement of judgments.
-The enforcement of foreign judgments in Nigeria is, therefore, governed by Common Law Principles, and other legislations made up of the Reciprocal Enforcement of Judgments Ordinance; 19the Foreign Judgment (Reciprocal Enforcement) Act;20 the Sheriffs and Civil Processes Act; and the various Civil Procedure Rules of the Courts before which registration and enforcement are sought.
+The enforcement of foreign judgments in Nigeria is, therefore, governed by Common Law Principles, and other legislations made up of the Reciprocal Enforcement of Judgments Ordinance; the Foreign Judgment (Reciprocal Enforcement) Act; the Sheriffs and Civil Processes Act; and the various Civil Procedure Rules of the Courts before which registration and enforcement are sought.
 We shall consider enforcement of foreign judgment under the following headings.